A GUIDE TO SCHEDULING THE FOURTH YEARfor the Class of 2022

 with your Pathway Director or their designee to begin to plan your

-to be signed by your Pathway Director or their designee as you move
+fourth year.
+You are strongly advised to keep in touch with your Pathway Director or their designee for guidance as you move

 through your fourth year.